jtaylor1204/Drum-Kit/README.md

 ## Overview

-This landing page was created as a personal project in conjunction with Angela Yu's Complete 2022 Web Developer Course.
+This app was created as a personal project in conjunction with Angela Yu's Complete 2022 Web Developer Course.

 #### LIVE LINK : https://jtaylor1204.github.io/Drum-Kit/